mrlunchbox777/advent-of-code-2025/days/day11/README.md

 ### Performance

 - **Example data**: Instant (< 1 second)
-- **Large graphs** (589 nodes): ~1.2 seconds to find 1,000,000 paths
+- **Large graphs** (589 nodes):
+  - Count-only mode: Multiple minutes to hours for complete enumeration (potentially millions+ of valid paths)
+  - With path storage: Limited by memory (can store and display paths up to available memory)
+- **Memory usage**:
-- **Memory usage**: Peak ~1.1 MB (down from 60+ GB)
+  - Count-only mode: ~1.1 MB (constant, no path storage)
+  - Path storage mode: Grows linearly with number of paths

+### Usage

+- Use `--count-only` flag to only count paths without storing them (for large result sets)
+- Omit flag to see all individual paths (memory scales with path count)

-The optimizations ensure the algorithm completes quickly while maintaining correctness - all valid paths within the depth limit are found up to the path count limit.
+The optimizations ensure the algorithm finds all valid paths within the depth limit (50 steps) with 100% accuracy and completeness.
+For graphs where millions of valid paths exist, count-only mode avoids memory issues but may take extended time to complete.

 ## Thoughts On AI Solutions